 Directors owe a duty to the Company to advance the Company's legitimate interests when the opportunity to do so arises.
-Directors are prohibited from (i) taking themselves (or directing to family members, companies to which they are affiliated or to any third parties) personal business opportunities that arise through the use of the Company's property, information or their position as director; (ii) using Company's property, information or their position as a director for personal gain; (iii) competing with the Company for business opportunities; (iv) using the Company's property, information or their position as a director for personal gain; (iv) using the Company's property, information or their position as a director for their position as a director for personal gain; (iv) using the Company's property, information or their position as a director for their position as a director for personal gain; (iv) using the Company's property, information or their position as a director for personal gain; (iv) using the Company's property, information or their position as a director for their position as a director for personal gain; (iv) using the Company's property, information or their position as a director for improper purposes; or (v) causing detriment to the Company.
+Directors are prohibited from (i) taking themselves (or directing to family members, companies to which they are affiliated or to any third parties) personal business opportunities that arise through the use of the Company's property, information or their position as director; (ii) using Company's property, information or their position as a director for personal gain; (iii) competing with the Company for business opportunities; (iv) using the Company's property, information or their position as a director for improper purposes; or (v) causing detriment to the Company.